realworldocaml/book/en/08-imperative-programming.md

     let () = t.buckets.(i) <- filtered_bucket in
     let () = t.length <- t.length - 1 in
 ```

 but `;` is more idiomatic.

 In general, when a sequence expression `expr1; expr2` is evaluated,
 `expr1` is evaluated first, and then `expr2`.
 The expression `expr1`
-must have type `unit`, and the the value of `expr2` is returned as the
+should have type `unit`, and the the value of `expr2` is returned as
-value of the entire sequence.
-For example, the sequence `print_string
+the value of the entire sequence.
+For example, the sequence
-"hello world"; 1 + 2` first prints the string `"hello world"`, then
+`print_string "hello world"; 1 + 2` first prints the string `"hello
-returns the integer `3`.
+world"`, then returns the integer `3`.

 It's also worth noting that `;` is a _separator_, not a terminator as
 it is in C or Java.
 The compiler is somewhat relaxed about parsing a